Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 1. Open a Windows Explorer window and browse to the lab’s **source** folder.

-1. Double-click the **Setup.cmd** file in this folder to launch the setup process that will configure your environment.
+1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment.

 1. If the User Account Control dialog is shown, confirm the action to proceed.